berkaynizam/ai-cam.github.io/_people/inbar-bobrovsky.md

 ---
-layout: person
-name: Inbar Bobrovsky
+title: Inbar Bobrovsky
-title: " "
-given: "Inbar "
-family: Bobrovsky
+photo: /assets/images/uploads/inbar-bobrovsky-1-.jpg
 job_title: OpRaise Project Coordinator
 department: Department of Psychology
 biography: With an MPhil in Ethics of AI from the University of Cambridge, Inbar